quantumdot/ThackTech/README.md

 ----------------------------------------
 ```

-Calling the documentation method on the pipeline results in:
+Consider the output of the method call `pipelien.documentation()` in the context of the script above:

 ```
 ========================================